MAIN GALLERY EXHIBITIONS

 TAUNY’s historical, culturally significant exhibits in The TAUNY Center present the distinct aspects of the history and traditions of life in the North Country.
 Research-driven, visually appealing with artifacts and historical content, these displays offer audiences an interactive insight into the region’s geography, artisan practices, and cultural identities.

-october 2025 New Exhibition: Threads of Connection: Mohawk Arts and Environmental Stewardship
+2025 Exhibition: Threads of Connection: Mohawk Arts and Environmental Stewardship

 This exhibition celebrates the artisan work and cultural practices of ten Akwesasne Mohawk artists, highlighting their deep connections with the natural world and their ongoing responses to environmental challenges.